RAS-UAO/dynamixel/README.md

  - If you don't know your AX12-A's ID, then use 254 as your ID.
 This is a general ID for all the AX-12A

- - Share voltage source's ground and Arduino UNO's ground, so the reference it's the same for both
+ - Please, never forget to share the voltage source's ground and Arduino UNO's ground, so the reference it's the same for both